tivrfoa/advent-of-code-2019-aoc/README.md

 https://adventofcode.com/2019

-1st goal is try to solve the problems on my own, then check ecnerwala solution if I get stuck.
+1st goal is to try to solve the problems on my own, then check ecnerwala solution if I get stuck.

 I also intend to convert ecnerwala Python solutions to Mojo later.